Yuuoniy/CoursesHomework/README.md

 #  courses_homework
-so far
-it's about C and C++

-[TOC]

-Matrix Homework - C 程序设计 （Ⅰ）
+##Matrix Homework - C 程序设计 （Ⅰ）

-Matrix Homework -C++ 程序设计（Ⅱ）
+##Matrix Homework -C++ 程序设计（Ⅱ）

-Matix is a SYSU oj, most of our homework is on it. ues ※ to mark some exercise I think great.
+Matix is a SYSU oj, most of our homework is on it.
-Each exercise has a diretory, which including
+ues ※ to mark some exercise I think great.
+For each assignment, here are the content:

 | content| description |
 |--------|--------|